Carrooi/Node-EasyConfiguration/README.md

 	+ Tests frameworks does not need to be installed globally (are in devDependencies)
 	+ Added badges
 	+ Added support for different environments
+	+ Loading config files with relative paths in node.js

 * 1.6.3 - 1.6.6
 	+ Bugs in IE8